What to Do Next if You Have an App Idea: Tips for a Successful Start

 A large client.
 Some businessmen wouldn't mind purchasing successful apps long before their creation - naturally, you’ll have to sell your app idea and convince the client your program has all the chances to actually work out.
 Of course, such a businessman will monitor each app development step to ensure its compliance with his wishes.
 In return, you’ll get needed project support (including funding).

-And now let’s talk of how to sell an app idea and make it profitable.
+And now let’s talk about how to sell an app idea and make it profitable.

 Think about marketing